setminami/AoBane/README.md

     - second and later lines surround with | and spaces
   * And end with
     - last of border is to write |-...-|
+  * Header elements in the box can be hashed and joined as one of Table of Contents
 * You can use HTML special character by simple way.

 like this